japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend-DriverEndpoint.md

 DriverEndpoint does the bookkeeping:

 * Registers `executorId` (in <<addressToExecutorId, addressToExecutorId>>)
-* Adds `cores` (in xref:scheduler:CoarseGrainedSchedulerBackend.adoc#totalCoreCount[totalCoreCount])
+* Adds `cores` (in scheduler:CoarseGrainedSchedulerBackend.md#totalCoreCount[totalCoreCount])
-* Increments xref:scheduler:CoarseGrainedSchedulerBackend.adoc#totalRegisteredExecutors[totalRegisteredExecutors]
+* Increments scheduler:CoarseGrainedSchedulerBackend.md#totalRegisteredExecutors[totalRegisteredExecutors]
-* Creates and registers `ExecutorData` for `executorId` (in xref:scheduler:CoarseGrainedSchedulerBackend.adoc#executorDataMap[executorDataMap])
+* Creates and registers `ExecutorData` for `executorId` (in scheduler:CoarseGrainedSchedulerBackend.md#executorDataMap[executorDataMap])
-* Updates xref:scheduler:CoarseGrainedSchedulerBackend.adoc#currentExecutorIdCounter[currentExecutorIdCounter] if the input `executorId` is greater than the current value.
+* Updates scheduler:CoarseGrainedSchedulerBackend.md#currentExecutorIdCounter[currentExecutorIdCounter] if the input `executorId` is greater than the current value.

-If xref:scheduler:CoarseGrainedSchedulerBackend.adoc#numPendingExecutors[numPendingExecutors] is greater than `0`, you should see the following DEBUG message in the logs and DriverEndpoint decrements `numPendingExecutors`.
+If scheduler:CoarseGrainedSchedulerBackend.md#numPendingExecutors[numPendingExecutors] is greater than `0`, you should see the following DEBUG message in the logs and DriverEndpoint decrements `numPendingExecutors`.

 ```
 DEBUG Decremented number of pending executors ([numPendingExecutors] left)
 ```

-DriverEndpoint sends xref:executor:CoarseGrainedExecutorBackend.adoc#RegisteredExecutor[RegisteredExecutor] message back (that is to confirm that the executor was registered successfully).
+DriverEndpoint sends executor:CoarseGrainedExecutorBackend.md#RegisteredExecutor[RegisteredExecutor] message back (that is to confirm that the executor was registered successfully).

-NOTE: DriverEndpoint uses the input `executorRef` as the executor's xref:rpc:RpcEndpointRef.adoc[RpcEndpointRef].
+NOTE: DriverEndpoint uses the input `executorRef` as the executor's rpc:RpcEndpointRef.md[RpcEndpointRef].

 DriverEndpoint replies `true` (to acknowledge the message).

-DriverEndpoint then announces the new executor by posting xref:ROOT:SparkListener.adoc#SparkListenerExecutorAdded[SparkListenerExecutorAdded] to xref:scheduler:LiveListenerBus.adoc[] (with the current time, executor id, and `ExecutorData`).
+DriverEndpoint then announces the new executor by posting ROOT:SparkListener.md#SparkListenerExecutorAdded[SparkListenerExecutorAdded] to scheduler:LiveListenerBus.md[] (with the current time, executor id, and `ExecutorData`).

 In the end, DriverEndpoint <<makeOffers, makes executor resource offers (for launching tasks)>>.

-If however there was already another executor registered under the input `executorId`, DriverEndpoint sends xref:executor:CoarseGrainedExecutorBackend.adoc#RegisterExecutorFailed[RegisterExecutorFailed] message back with the reason:
+If however there was already another executor registered under the input `executorId`, DriverEndpoint sends executor:CoarseGrainedExecutorBackend.md#RegisterExecutorFailed[RegisterExecutorFailed] message back with the reason:

 ```
 Duplicate executor ID: [executorId]
 ```

-If however the input `hostname` is xref:scheduler:TaskSchedulerImpl.adoc#nodeBlacklist[blacklisted], you should see the following INFO message in the logs:
+If however the input `hostname` is scheduler:TaskSchedulerImpl.md#nodeBlacklist[blacklisted], you should see the following INFO message in the logs:

 ```
 INFO Rejecting [executorId] as it has been blacklisted.
 ```

-DriverEndpoint sends xref:executor:CoarseGrainedExecutorBackend.adoc#RegisterExecutorFailed[RegisterExecutorFailed] message back with the reason:
+DriverEndpoint sends executor:CoarseGrainedExecutorBackend.md#RegisterExecutorFailed[RegisterExecutorFailed] message back with the reason:

 ```
 Executor is blacklisted: [executorId]